Empirical Likelihood-Based Fairness Auditing: Distribution-Free Certification and Flagging: Model fairness certification

 where $\chi^2_{m}$ is a chi-squared distributed random variable with $m$ degrees of freedom. \end{theo}

 The above theorem demonstrates that when the $\theta_P$ is unknown, the plug-in EL still achieves the same limiting distribution as stated in Theorem \ref{theoEL}, thereby providing a theoretical guarantee for practical applications.
+Therefore, in the subsequent content, we will no longer emphasize that certain quantities or functions depend on $\theta_P$ and $\hat \theta$.
+For simplicity, we will remove $\theta_P$ and $\hat \theta$ from the notations.

-\subsection{EEL Certification}
+\subsection{EEL certification}

-In practical applications, the empirical likelihood method involves the computation of a Lagrange multiplier $\lambda$ in \eqref{log-ratioEL}, which is defined as the solution of an implicit equation.
-This may results in high computational complexity.
-When the number of groups $m$ exceeds 10, the computational efficiency significantly decreases, as demonstrated in Table~\ref{tab-Time-model1} of the simulation section.
-To circumvent this computational difficulty, we can adopt the empirical Euclidean likelihood method proposed by \cite{Luo1994}.
-This approach not only provides a closed-form expression for the empirical Euclidean likelihood ratio statistic but also retains the same asymptotic properties as the conventional empirical likelihood method.
-Therefore, we will construct in this section an empirical Euclidean likelihood (EEL) function for assessing all group-wise performance disparities.
+Algorithm~\ref{algorithm1} involves solving an implicit equation for the Lagrange multiplier $\lambda$ in \eqref{lambda}, for which no closed-form solution exists in general.
+This results in substantial growth in computation when the number of groups $m$ increases, as demonstrated in Table \ref{tab-Time-model1} of the simulation section.
+To circumvent this computational difficulty, we adopt the empirical Euclidean likelihood method proposed by \cite{Luo1994}.
+This approach not only provides a closed-form expression for the likelihood ratio statistic but also preserves the same asymptotic properties of the conventional empirical likelihood method.
+In the following part, we construct an empirical Euclidean likelihood (EEL) procedure for testing group-wise performance disparities.